clinical-genomics-uppsala/PrecMed1/docs/lab4.md

 <br/>
 Scroll further down in the document to find further fusion that Arriba has found.
 Usually only one true fusion is found per sample but in this case it is a synthetically created sample with many clinically relevant fusions.

+---

 ## Run somatic pipeline

+---

 ## Variant annotation in vcf
 Use grep to investigate the variants found earlier.

+---

+## Copy number variation (CNV)
+In cancer cells there is quite common with large and many copy number alterations, especially in certain solid tumors like lung cancers.
+Here, we are going to look at how it can look in a few solid cancer samples.

+### Normal sample
+However, lets start with how it looks in a normal sample without alterations.
+Open `CNV/normal_sample.cnv.html` in a browser.
+The first plot show the zoomed-in view of the data and the second plot and overview of the entire genome.
+There is also a table to the right with potentially clinically relevant CNVs.
+Consider the tips below and play around with the data in the CNV html report.

+!!!
+TIP
+    * Click on a chromosome in the overview to show it in the top plot.
+    * In the top plot, left-click and drag to zoom in.
+    * In the top plot, left-click and to zoom out to chromosome view.

+!!!
+NOTE
+    Log2ratio is the copy number in the sample and is calculated as a ratio to the expected number of copies (2) and then log2 is applied.
+A normal copy number of 2 is therefore log2(2/2)=log2(1)=0.
+One extra copy is log2(3/2)=log(1,5)=0.6 and one lost copy is log2(1/2)=log(0,5)=-1.
+However, this only applies if the tumor content is 100%.
+Otherwise, the effect of a somatic CNV will be smaller.

+!!!
+NOTE
+    The VAF-plots show the allele frequencies of heterozygous germline SNPs in the sample.
+When there is a deletion or duplication the allele frequencies will increase or decrease depending on the allele.
+This is used as additional evidence of amplifications and deletions.

+### Sample with CNVs

+### Sample with clinically relevant amplification

+### Sample with clinically relevant deletion

+!!! question
+    :question:
+    A chromosome has two copies according to the log2ratio plot but there is a clear separation in the VAF-signal with all SNPs far away from 50% in allele frequency.
+What has happened to the chromosome in this tumor to explain these data?

 ---